Harshit0716/Network_Security/README.md

 ✅ Install dependencies
 ✅ Run tests
 ✅ Build Docker image
+✅ Push to AWS EC2
-✅ Deploy to server/cloud
+✅ Sync static files to AWS S3

-In short, this project takes an idea from raw data ➡ automated ETL ➡ ML model ➡ Dockerized Flask app ➡ CI/CD deployment, proving my ability to build scalable, production-grade machine learning systems from scratch. 🚀
+In short, this project takes an idea from raw data ➡ automated ETL ➡ ML model ➡ Dockerized Flask app ➡ AWS deployment with CI/CD, proving my ability to build, automate, and deploy scalable production-grade ML systems in the cloud. 🚀